HaSistrunk/archivesspace-api/JHU AS Python Scripts.md

-Python scripts used to perform various tasks with the ArchivesSpace API
+Python scripts used to perform various tasks with the ArchivesSpace API.
+All scripts and documentation created by Valerie Addonizio, [Eric Hanson](https://github.com/ehanson8), and [Lora Woodford](https://github.com/lorawoodford)

 ## Authenticating to the API